DAFT-8/bookmarks/README.md

 - [Have I Been Pwned](https://haveibeenpwned.com) — A service that allows you to check if an email has been compromised in a data breach.
 - [Grep.app](https://grep.app) — A web-based tool for searching through code repositories using grep.
 - [OpenStreetMap](https://www.openstreetmap.org) — A collaborative mapping project that provides free geographic data and mapping to anyone.
+- [Vehicle AI](https://vehicle-ai.vercel.app) — A web application for vehicle recognition and analysis using AI.

 </details>